Rachel M. Johnson is a lover of all things pop culture. She's been writing about music and entertainment online for years.

 14. My Big Fat Greek Wedding made a whopping $241,438,208 in U.S. theaters, making it the highest-grossing romantic comedy in history.
 With a budget of just $5 million, it became a sleeper hit and is one of the most profitable movies of all time.

-15. During filming of How to Lose a Guy in 10 Days, Kate Hudson was actually quite the improviser.
+15. During the filming of How to Lose a Guy in 10 Days, Kate Hudson was actually quite the improviser.
 It was Hudson's idea to throw the crudite at the guys during the boys' night scene.
-She told the director she planning to do it but didn't tell the cast.
+She told the director she was planning to do it but didn't tell the cast.

 16. In 13 Going On 30, Mark Ruffalo almost turned down the role of Matty because he didn't want to do the dance scene.
 The actor had admitted, "The dancing was horrible!
 I almost didn't want to do this movie.
 I literally read it and I'm like, 'I can't do this movie.
 I can't get up and do those scenes.'"
 Thankfully, co-star Jennifer Garner got Ruffalo up on the dance floor, and they filmed the iconic dance scene.